 Just like one would never shame a diabetic for a dangerous blood sugar spike, one should never shame someone with a substance use disorder for a relapse.
 However, getting back on the horse and preventing further setbacks requires taking accountability for the role one does play in any given series of events.
 When a relapse occurs, it’s all too easy to point the finger at someone or something else.
 One could say, “if only I hadn’t lost my job,” or “if only my family would get off my back,” or any other combination of justifications.
 At the end of the day, sobriety is simply the state of being sober.
 Period.
 Putting down a drink or drug doesn’t mean life is going to be a piece of cake.
 Life continues to happen: the good, the bad, and the ugly.

-Clients at New Hampshire drug rehab are often no strangers to relapse.
-The good news is that recovery is different from merely abstaining.
+Clients at our New Hampshire drug rehab are often no strangers to relapse.
+The good news is that recovery from addiction is different from merely abstaining from drugs and alcohol.
 Recovery is a personal growth process through which one accumulates the tools and skills to deal with “life on life’s terms”.
 In other words, one “recovers” the ability to process emotion and stress without looking for an external means to “feel better”.

 After a relapse, one can usually trace one’s way back to the source.
 It might come as a surprise, but the cause of relapse is not the manifestation of negative (or positive) events.
 On the contrary, the issue is that somewhere along the line, coping skills and relapse prevention tools were either unlearned or left to collect dust.